PC Engine tile-based quantisation, part 2

 Strong and Weak Object References

-Introduction An object maintains a reference/pointer to another object so it can call a method or access a property.
+An object maintains a reference/pointer to another object so it can call a method or access a property.
 References are called strong if the relationship between the objects is one of ownership, and weak or unowned if it the object containing the reference does not own the object being referred to.

 In languages like Swift, Objective-C, and C++, it’s required that we don’t create cycles of strong references, or we get memory leaks.